monty124/dockerovpn/README.md

 wget https://raw.githubusercontent.com/monty124/dockerovpn/master/.env -O ".env"
 ```
 !!
 Make sure you check the .env files match your paths and environment (especially local subnet)
+also take note on the transmission download path (trans_download) it is also used in the terraform code (if you're using it!)

 enable or disable services in the .env file
 i.e.